 I’m stressed just thinking about it.
 But it’s an important task — creating the perfect brand logo.
 And designers will go through many a rendering before settling on the right one.

-What Makes Up The Best Logo Design?
+What Makes The Best Logo Designs So Effective?

 A good logo is eye-catching.
 It turns heads and makes people think.
 Of course, you don’t want to confuse or overwhelm your audience, but you want to create a design that leaves an impression.